intelsdi-x/snap-plugin-collector-perfevents/CONTRIBUTING.md

 ## Contributing Examples
 The most immediately helpful way you can benefit this project is by cloning the repository, adding some further examples and submitting a pull request.

-Have you written a blog post about how you use Pulse?
+Have you written a blog post about how you use Snap?
 Send it to us!

 ## Contribute Elsewhere
-This repository is one of **many** plugins in the **Pulse Framework**: a powerful telemetry agent framework.
-See the full project at http://github.com/intelsdi-x/pulse
+This repository is one of **many** plugins in the **Snap Framework**: a powerful telemetry agent framework.
+See the full project at http://github.com/intelsdi-x/snap

 ## Thank You
 And **thank you!** Your contribution is incredibly important to us.